isiahmeadows/mithril.js/README.md

 See [this directory](https://github.com/isiahmeadows/mithril.js/tree/redesign/design) for more details.

+## Implementation

+A skeleton implementation is being worked on in `packages/`, with the intent that multiple packages could eventually coexist.
+It's primarily written in TypeScript, with a strong focus on semi-formal verification.

 ## Feedback?

 If you have *any* feedback, questions, or concerns, please do feel free to [file an issue](https://github.com/isiahmeadows/mithril.js/issues/new).